Klaudioz/PolyAnalyzer/README.md

 4. Install Dependencies
-pip install -r requirements.txt  # Assumes you add one; see below for manual Manual install (core libs): pip install py-clob-client gspread gspread-dataframe pandas numpy requests python-dotenv web3
+pip install -r requirements.txt  # Assumes you add one; see below for manual Manual install (core libs): pip install py-clob-client pandas numpy requests python-dotenv web3

 5. Configure Environment Variables (.env)
 Create a .env file in the root directory (ignored by Git).
-Add your Polymarket wallet details: textPK=your_polygon_private_key_here  # Hex string, e.g., 0xabc123... (no 0x prefix if raw) SPREADSHEET_URL=https://docs.google.com/spreadsheets/d/your_sheet_id/edit  # Optional, for Sheets output
+Add your Polymarket wallet details: textPK=your_polygon_private_key_here  # Hex string, e.g., 0xabc123... (no 0x prefix if raw)

 PK: Your Polygon private key (from wallet like MetaMask).
 Warning: This enables API/trading—use a dev wallet with minimal funds.
 Never commit .env!
-SPREADSHEET_URL: Google Sheets link for output (e.g., "All Markets" tab).

-5. Google Sheets Setup (credentials.json)
-For writing to Sheets (optional; falls back to read-only CSV):

-- Go to Google Cloud Console.
-- Create a project > Enable Google Sheets/Drive APIs.
-- Create a Service Account (IAM & Admin > Service Accounts > Create).
-- Download the JSON key file as credentials.json in root.
-- Share your Sheet with the service account email (from JSON).
-- Security: Add credentials.json to .gitignore—don't commit!

 **Usage**
 Run the Script